hicksjduk/sudoku-haskell/README.md

 specified size.
 * the totals of all the regions add up to 405, which is the only possible sum of all the values in the grid.

+## Data structures

+The basic unit of information that is used to solve a puzzle is the `Dimension`.
+A dimension is a set of squares which all have to contain different values in the solution; each row, column, box and (if appropriate) region is a dimension.
+At any given stage in the solution of a puzzle, a dimension contains a list of its empty squares, and a list of the combinations of values that can appear in those empty squares.

+A `Puzzle` contains a list of lists of `Dimensions`, with the dimensions being grouped by type (row, column, box, region).
+The grouping by type means (in particular) that it is much more efficient to search for the dimensions that contain a particular square, since we know that a square only appears in one dimension of each type.
+Each list of dimensions of a particular type is sorted in ascending order of (a) the number of empty squares and (b) the number of possible values; and, when determining which dimension to take an empty square from, the heads of the lists are sorted in the same order, so that the dimension that is processed is the one with the fewest possible combinations of empty squares and possible values.

 ## Code structure

 The basic function for solving a puzzle of either type is `sudoku`.
 It returns an error message if